 - a.
-After successful completion of orientation and initial training and in every calendar year thereafter, all adult and juvenile probation officers shall complete a minimum of sixteen hours of approved training.
-Approved, job-related college credit may, upon successful completion of a course, be applied to no more than four of the sixteen hour requirement.
+After successful completion of orientation and initial training and in every year thereafter, all adult and juvenile probation officers shall complete a minimum of sixteen hours of approved training.
 Subject areas are at the discretion of the individual agency.
-Topics may include, but are not limited to, the following: - Case classification, risk and needs assessment; - Officer safety and discretion in the field; - Cultural awareness, e.g. working with minority offenders; - Caseload management and case planning; - Creative problem-solving and decision-making; - Role awareness, judgment, and situational leadership; - Specialized caseloads (alcohol, drugs, mental illness, white collar crime, gangs, sexual abusers);
+Topics may include, but are not limited to, the following: - Case classification, risk and needs assessment; - Officer safety and discretion in the field; - Cultural awareness, e.g. working with minority offenders; - Caseload management and case planning; - Creative problem-solving and decision-making; - Role awareness, judgment, and situational leadership; - Specialized caseloads (alcohol, drugs, mental illness, white collar crime, gangs, sexual abusers); - Dictation skills; - Introduction to intensive probation; and - Personnel practices and procedures. - b.
+Training may be obtained in-house or outside the agency. - c.
+Approved, job-related college credit may, upon successful completion of a course, be applied to no more than eight of the sixteen hour requirement.

-- Dictation skills; - Introduction to intensive probation; and - Personnel practices and procedures. - b.
-Training may be obtained in-house or outside the agency. - 6.
-Standards for Probation Management Staff - a.
-All adult and juvenile probation management staff shall complete a minimum of sixteen hours of approved ongoing training each year.
-Pre-approved, job-related college credit may, upon successful completion of a course, be applied to no more than four of the sixteen hour requirement.
+6. Standards for Probation Management Staff

+- a.
+All adult and juvenile probation management staff shall complete a minimum of sixteen hours of approved, ongoing training each year.
+Pre-approved, job-related college credit may, upon successful completion of a course, be applied to no more than eight of the sixteen hour requirement.
 Subject areas are at the discretion of the individual agency.
-Topics may include, but are not limited to, the following: - Organizational development, planning, and evaluation; - Management development, career options, and productivity; - Supervisory training, case review, performance appraisal (interviewing, feedback, conducting meetings, disciplinary action); - Team building, motivation, and job design; - Case flow and information management; - Space, facilities, equipment, and materials management; - Court, community, and agency relations; - In-service training, planning, and evaluation; - Budgeting, fiscal management, and quality control. - b.
-Training may be obtained in-house or outside the agency. - 7.
-Standards for Probation Training Staff - a.
+Topics may include, but are not limited to, the following: - Organizational development, planning, and evaluation; - Management development, career options, and productivity; - Supervisory training, case review, performance appraisal (interviewing, feedback, conducting meetings, disciplinary action); - Team building, motivation, and job design; - Case flow and information management; - Space, facilities, equipment, and materials management; - Court, community, and agency relations; - In-service training, planning, and evaluation; and

+- Budgeting, fiscal management, and quality control. - b.
+Training may be obtained in-house or outside the agency.

+7. Standards for Probation Training Staff

+- a.
 Adult and juvenile probation agencies in counties of over 500,000 population should have a full-time training department supervised by a qualified employee at the supervisor or higher management level.
 The training staff should dedicate all of their time to training and training-related activities.
 Every training officer should complete a minimum of sixteen hours of planned training, including train-the-trainer activities each year. - b.
 Adult and juvenile probation agencies in counties of less than 500,000 population may have a full-time training department.
 They may also send their employees to training programs offered by larger counties or to other available training programs.
-Every agency without a full-time training department should appoint a training coordinator, who may have duties other than training.

-- c.
-Any staff member, other than the full-time training staff, who conducts an approved planned training program may receive up to eight hours of training credit per calendar year for serving in a trainer or faculty capacity. - d.
+Every agency without a full-time training department should appoint a training coordinator, who may have duties other than training. - c.
+Any staff member, other than the full-time training staff, who conducts an approved, planned training program may receive up to eight hours of training credit per year for serving in a trainer or faculty capacity. - d.
 All probation agencies shall establish and maintain an accurate set of training records.
 The training supervisor or coordinator should be responsible for those records.